-Its emphasis is the provision of high quality, responsive, service to international high net worth families supported by quality legal advice based on years of experience in the field of wealth planning.
-Following is a summary of some of the services provided and the principal jurisdictions in which the group works.
+Our emphasis is on providing high-quality, responsive service to international high-net-worth families, supported by quality legal advice based on years of experience in the field of wealth planning.

-- Since its inception by Geoffrey Cone and Karen Marshall, both well-known and highly experienced New-Zealand lawyers, Cone Marshall has focused on reinforcing and expanding their expertise in legal and global advice services, to facilitate the security, planning, preservation and transmission of wealth and property, with a particular skill in understanding and resolving conflicts of law across multiple legal systems.
+We are expert in facilitating the security, planning, preservation, and transmission of wealth and property, with a particular skill in understanding and resolving conflicts of law across multiple different legal systems.

 WHAT DOES SWITZERLAND HAVE TO OFFER?

 Switzerland is one of the most attractive countries in the world in which to live, work, and run a company.
-It offers a combination of political and economic stability, confidentiality, a clean and safe environment, top quality money management and comparatively lower personal and company tax rates than in most European countries.
+It offers a combination of political and economic stability, confidentiality, a clean and safe environment, top-quality money management, and lower personal and company tax rates than most other European countries.

-Foreigners who take up residence in Switzerland either for the first time or after an absence of more than ten years may opt into a special tax regime provided that they do not carry out any gainful activity in the country.
-By doing so, they can benefit from a special tax regime based on their expenditures, as opposed to their income and wealth.
-This special regime is generally known as “lump-sum taxation” and involves the payment of a fixed amount of tax every year (save additional Swiss source revenues resulting from investments, which will be added in), based on the presumed total of expenditures agreed with the tax authorities.
-Those expenditures must be no less than seven times the rental value of the residential property and is not correlated to the income or wealth of the applicant.
+Foreigners who take up residence in Switzerland either for the first time or after an absence of more than ten years may opt into a special tax regime based on their expenditures, as opposed to their income and wealth, provided that they do not carry out any gainful activity in the country.
+This special regime is generally known as “lump-sum taxation” and involves the payment of a fixed amount of tax every year (save additional Swiss source revenues resulting from investments, which will be added in), based on the presumed total of expenditures agreed with the tax authorities, and not correlated to the income or wealth of the applicant.
+Those expenditures must be no less than seven times the rental value of the applicant’s residential property.
 We assist clients moving to Switzerland and seeking to apply for the lump-sum taxation regime.

-Switzerland has one of the highest densities of charitable foundations reaching a current total of 13,172, especially in Geneva, holding there a combined wealth of over 13 billion Swiss francs.
+Switzerland has one of the highest densities of charitable foundations in the world, with a total of over 13,500 as of the end of 2021 In Geneva alone, charitable foundations hold a combined wealth of over 13 billion Swiss francs.